 Do you have KNAUF written on the back of your drywall?
 Go to your attic and look at the back side of the drywall for Knauf.
 This is the manufacturer's ID, which identifies it as the drywall in question.
 Chinese drywall is thinner and lighter than typical drywall.

 Don't waste money on lab testing.
 If you went over the checklist above and suspect you have Chinese drywall, call an environmental testing company to come out and verify it.
 It can be verified for legal purposes without lab tests.
 Health effects are unknown, and there is not enough data on the actual chemical compounds to make a determination.
-For more information select from the following governmental entities CDC for health issues or Consumer Products Safety Commission, and FTC for testing vendors.
+For more information select from the following governmental entities Consumer Products Safety Commission, and FTC for testing for defective drywall.